 Located near the Phosboucraâ Phosphates export terminal, the wind farm supplies Morocco’s state-owned phosphate conglomerate OCP group with electricity.
 This is made possible through Morocco’s Renewable Energy Law 13-09 which enables wind-electricity to be wheeled directly to industrial end-users.
 The electricity is currently used for the extraction; transport through a 98 km long conveyor belt and sea water desalination, which is required for washing Phosphate rock from the Boucraâ mine.

 As a concession to a private consortium from Morocco’s National electricity and drinking water utility (ONEE) under a 20 year Power Purchase Agreement, the Tarfaya wind farm generates over 1,000 GWh/year.
 This power is expected to offset 900,000 tonnes of CO2 emissions per year, equivalent to the CO2 emissions absorbed by 150 million trees.
 The wind farm helps electrify 1.5 million households.

 In preserving access to traditional camel herding activities, wind turbine layouts have also included provisions to ensure the safety of local bird species.
-Although rare in the area, the impact of this large wind farm on the environment is limited.
+Although sparse in this area due to an arid climate, the impact of this large wind farm on the environment is limited.